It’s decision time for your stakeholders.

 Yet, consumers haven’t stopped spending.
 They’ve shifted their focus online and to apps that allow them to still buy, such as Amazon, UberEats, Netflix and more.

-Now is the time to be looking at consumers’ digital path to purchase, so you can impact sales and improve revenue.
+Now is the time to be looking at consumers’ digital purchase behaviors, so you can impact sales and improve revenue.

 Answer: Survey consumers who shop with you (or your competitors) digitally.